 }

-To run a web fragment on your framework, you need to plug the fragment in to the framework through a dedicated bridge for the framework.
+To run a web fragment on your framework, you need to plug the web fragment in to the framework through a dedicated bridge for the framework.
 A bridge is a minimal implementation; just enough to convert a framework's HTTP request-response exchange and WebSocket connection to the Asity's ServerHttpExchange

 and ServerWebSocket